 They not only have an extremely reliable product, they have backed it up with exceptional service and service policies.

 - Warranty Repair Costs: Zero!
 If your product is under warranty, there’s zero cost to you.
-I’ve had these before with other products, but never used them becuase they had a big gotcha.
+I’ve had these before with other products, but never used them because they had a big gotcha.
 The gotcha’s were:

 - I had to pay to ship the product to one of the manufacturer’s service facilities